att/ast/README.md

 for information about code style, unit tests, and other topics of interest to anyone who wants to modify the source.

+## Guidelines for Packagers

+See the guidelines for downstream package maintainers [here](https://github.com/att/ast/wiki/Guidelines-for-Packagers).

 ## Coverity Scan